 The current process to form a city in California is broken.
-The state can and should fix the process with legislation to support fair and democratic representation for the 5M Californians who live in urbanized unincorporated areas.
+The state should and should fix the process with legislation to support fair and democratic representation for the 5-6M Californians who live in urbanized unincorporated areas.
 The pathway to create a new municipality is costly and cumbersome, with data deficiencies and no central clearinghouse of information to inform and assist ordinary citizens who seek local control of their municipal affairs.
-We suggest the legislative solutions as outlined below.
+We suggest simple legislative solutions as outlined below.

 SOLUTION 1 - Reform the LAFCO law.
-Revise Government Code \$56000 et seq for a streamlined, costeffective process whereby local governments can pass a resolution or citizens can submit signatures to demonstrate community will and request the State Controller to 1) conduct a certified financial analysis (CFA) for the formation of a new city and 2) request LAFCO review and comment on any boundary considerations.
-The CFA and LAFCO memo would then be the basis of a ballot measure to consider incorporation and the formation of a new chartered city.
+Revise Government Code §56000 et seq for a streamlined, cost-effective process whereby local governments can pass a resolution or citizens can submit signatures to demonstrate community will and request the State Controller to:1) Conduct a certified financial analysis (CFA) for the formation of a new city and 2) Request LAFCO review and comment on any boundary considerations.
+The CFA and LAFCO boundary memo would then be the basis of a ballot measure to consider incorporation and the formation of a new charter or general law city.

 This solution requires a budget change proposal (BCP) for the Controller's Office.
-The BCP can be deferred in lean budget years unless cityhood proponents are billed.
+The BCP can be deferred in lean budget years unless cityhood proponents choose to be billed.
 Costs can be held down if cityhood proponents submit a CFA for review and approval.
-In order for the CFA to ensure the proposed city's costs and revenues do not inappropriately subsidize countywide responsibilities, legislation must either 1) mandate that counties collect revenue and expense information for each unincorporated community; or 2) be able to run the analysis based on a solid set of assumptions and basic community tax base and service provision information.
+For the CFA to ensure the proposed city's costs and revenues do not inappropriately subsidize countywide responsibilities, legislation must either require counties to: 1) present revenue and expense information for each unincorporated community; or 2) be able to run the analysis based on a solid set of assumptions and basic community tax base and service provision information.
 Alternatively, but less desirably, the State could offer a well-defined application process to fund (approx. \$300-500K) the CFA.